Supernova Ia Remnants with M dwarf surviving companions: Introduction

-In the core-degenerate (CD) model, a WD merges with the electron-degenerate core of a red-giant or AGB star \citep{2013IAUS..281...72S, 2014MNRAS.437L..66S, 2019NewAR..8701535S}.
+In the core-degenerate (CD) model, a WD merges with the electron-degenerate core of an AGB star \citep{2013IAUS..281...72S, 2014MNRAS.437L..66S, 2019NewAR..8701535S}.
 In this case, the WD is engulfed by the envelope of the companion, and friction leads to merging.
 If there is sufficient delay between merging and explosion (the merger to explosion delay, MED, model; \citealt{2019NewAR..8701535S, 2022RAA....22c5025S}), the exploding object may have reached the Chandrasekhar mass and undergo central ignition, developing into a delayed detonation.
-No companion is left in this scenario.

 There is a new turn on the outcome of the DD scenario: the so-called Dynamically-Driven Double-Degenerate Double-Detonation model (D$^{6}$; see \citealt{2025ApJ...982....6S}, for instance, for a recent account), where the explosion happens when the less massive WD has shed only a part of its mass, the rest being still gravitationally bound.
-If the secondary were a He WD, a He detonation could be produced by the He accumulated, by steady mass transfer, on top of the primary (made of C+O).
+If the secondary were a He WD, a He shell detonation could be triggered by the violent impact of the accretion stream on the primary WD.
 The ensuing compression can induce a second detonation close to the center.
 Due to the extreme closeness of the two WDs at the time of the SN Ia explosion, in this model, the surviving WD should be ejected at very high velocities.
 This can be the origin of hypervelocity stars (WDs with velocities $ > 1000$ km s$^{-1}$) with peculiar characteristics.
 It has also been proposed that high-velocity stars could result from the only partial burning of a WD in a SN Iax explosion \citep{2019MNRAS.489.1489R}.

 A few hypervelocity stars have been found that clearly cannot have been accelerated at the Galactic center \citep{2018ApJ...865...15S, 2023OJAp....6E..28E}, which points to the D$^{6}$ scenario for their production.
 Only for a couple of the suggested discovered companions from the D6, an idea of the rotational velocity is known.
 It is a small velocity when compared with the translational velocity of those stars.
 Thus, they are not fast rotators.
 On the other hand, in the SD scenario, if the two stars are tidally locked at the time of the explosion, the surviving companion should be rotating fast.
 There are, however, mechanisms slowing down the pre-explosion rotation, mostly related to mass loss from the companion, during the explosion and later on \citep{2013A&A...554A.109L, 2014ApJ...792...71P}.